top of page

 We are remote from the mainland and we are remote on the island.
 Two Harbors, a yachting community with a small store, snack bar, restaurant and bar, is 5 miles away via dirt road.
 Transportation to and from town is generally limited to a two-hour hike or a 30-minute bike ride.
 There is no regular access to “city life” such as shopping, entertainment and other comforts.

-There are ferries to and from the mainland for about $75 roundtrip fare.
+There are ferries to and from the mainland for about $85 roundtrip fare.
 As a staff member at CELP your boat tickets for your arrival and departure to and from the island are covered.
-Boats depart from the San Pedro Terminal.
-If you want to leave your car at the boat terminal there is a monthly rate of about $80.
+The Catalina Express Ferry depart from the San Pedro Terminal.
+If you want to leave your car at the boat terminal there is a monthly rate of about $90.
 Avalon is a 2 hour drive from camp so reservations must be made to pick-up/drop-off in Two Harbors.
 There are limited boat times to and from Two Harbors, especially in the winter months, which can make weekend trips to the mainland short and rushed.

 Housing